Larry Ellison: 1994–2010

 In 1994, Informix overtook Sybase and became Oracle's most important rival.
 The intense war between Informix CEO Phil White and Ellison was front-page Silicon Valley news for three years.
 In April 1997, Informix announced a major revenue shortfall and earnings restatements.
-Phil White eventually landed in jail, and IBM absorbed Informix in 2001.
+White eventually landed in jail, and IBM absorbed Informix in 2001.
 Also in 1997, Ellison was made a director of Apple Computer after Steve Jobs returned to the company.
 Ellison resigned in 2002.
 With the defeat of Informix and of Sybase, Oracle enjoyed years of industry dominance until the rise of Microsoft SQL Server in the late 1990s and IBM's acquisition of Informix Software in 2001 to complement their DB2 database.
-Oracle's main competition for new database licenses on UNIX, Linux, and Windows operating systems comes from IBM's DB2 and from Microsoft SQL Server.
-IBM's DB2 still dominates the mainframe database market.
+By 2013 Oracle's main competition for new database licenses on UNIX, Linux, and Windows operating systems came from IBM's DB2 and from Microsoft SQL Server.
+IBM's DB2 still dominated the mainframe database market.